unzip0/unzip0/README.md

 - 🤔 I’m looking for help with animal community
 - 💬 Ask me about Web Development
 - 📫 How to reach me: [unzip0](https://www.instagram.com/unzip0/?hl=es)
-- ⚡ Fun fact: I love Cats :heart_eyes_cat::heart_eyes_cat:
+- ⚡ Fun fact: I love Cats 😻😻

 </code>
 </pre>

-## About me :man:
+## About me 👨

 I have been a developer for the last 6 years, 5 years in the same company, where I have grown professionally and have learned everything by myself.

-I started as a junior developer without knowing any of the languages ​​they used (php, javascript, html, css), I had only studied Python, C and Java.
+I started as a junior developer without knowing any of the languages they used (php, javascript, html, css), I had only studied Python, C and Java.
 Over time I led a small team for one of the company's subsidiaries, and at that point I began to add my knowledge to create a common pattern when programming.
 We started using JAVA for the use of Rest API and SOAP, we created small desktop applications in C# language, we developed applications for Android and IOS and most importantly, we started using Git.
 Although I consider myself a full stack developer, I feel more comfortable developing the backend part.
 I like to optimize database queries, be it Mysql or SQL Server.